Stopping the Bleeding at NYC's Public Hospitals - An Analysis of Disparities between the Public Hospital System and the Private Academic Centers

 60 RSVPS

-Elizabeth Betsy Rosenthal Brendan Berry Elizabeth Kellner Bruce Bernstein Leonard Valenzuela Deborah Socolar Laura Brereton Morgan Moore Mimi Niles Eugenia Montesinos Trinisha Williams Shira Moss Alexandra Preefer Seward Hung Emily Wenzel Kim Behrens Melissa Villars Sean Brennan Melissa Bair siregar jonas mayra mercado Bruce Willard Sarah Szulecki Emma Allen Ana Djordjevic Jennifer Sklar Sharon McDowall Genevra DiLorenzo Nathalia Gibbs William Landolfi Mary Lou Driscoll Marilyn Gold Toni Hellmann Heidi Siegfried Renee Fiorentino Beth Citroni Patricia Loftman Helen Pak Mikal Finkelstein Deborah Herdan Mazeda Uddin Bob Lederer YuLing Koh Hsu
+Elizabeth Rosenthal Brendan Berry Elizabeth Kellner Bruce Bernstein Leonard Valenzuela Deborah Socolar Laura Brereton Morgan Moore Mimi Niles Eugenia Montesinos Trinisha Williams Shira Moss Alexandra Preefer Seward Hung Emily Wenzel Kim Behrens Melissa Villars Sean Brennan Melissa Bair siregar jonas mayra mercado Bruce Willard Sarah Szulecki Emma Allen Ana Djordjevic Jennifer Sklar Sharon McDowall Genevra DiLorenzo Nathalia Gibbs William Landolfi Mary Lou Driscoll Marilyn Gold Toni Hellmann Heidi Siegfried Renee Fiorentino Beth Citroni Patricia Loftman Helen Pak Mikal Finkelstein Deborah Herdan Mazeda Uddin Bob Lederer YuLing Koh Hsu

 Who's RSVPing